Histoire du Canada depuis sa découverte jusqu'à nos jours. Tome II by F.-X. Garneau

 This book is widely considered to be in the public domain.
 Feel free to use it for personal or commercial purposes.

-1 year agoThis is one of those stories where the depth of research presented here is truly commendable.
-Absolutely essential reading.
+1 year agoThis is one of those stories where the flow of the text seems very fluid.
+Truly inspiring.